-• In regard to the adequacy of the roadway system, per Huntersville Transportation Staff, the proposed use as currently submitted will not create enough vehicle trips to necessitate the submittal of a Traffic Impact Analysis (TIA).
-However the newly submitted plan has increased the size of the development proposed therefore a new TIA determination of need form needs to be reviewed.
-Also if the plan is
+- In regard to the adequacy of the roadway system, per Huntersville Transportation Staff, the proposed use as currently submitted will not create enough vehicle trips to necessitate the submittal of a Traffic Impact Analysis (TIA). - Since the property proposed has less than 10,000 of office proposed, the Adequate Public Facilities Ordinance does not apply to this development. - 3.
+Whether the proposed reclassification will adversely affect a known archeological, environmental, historical or cultural resource."